bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Shows now the points only if the maximum points are greater than 0. jQuery can now be loaded in the footer.
   Important: probably you need to flush all caches.

+2.0.4:
+  Completed-field added: final page reached?
+  Deutsche Übersetzungen.
+  Bugfix for TYPO3 10.
+  Important: probably you need to flush all caches.